essicolo/nuee/README.md

 # nuee: Community Ecology Analysis in Python

-nuee is a comprehensive Python implementation of the popular R package `nuee` for community ecology analysis.
+`nuee` is a comprehensive Python implementation of the popular R package `vegan` for community ecology analysis.
 It provides tools for ordination, diversity analysis, dissimilarity measures, and statistical testing commonly used in ecological research.

 ## Features